 We saw miracles take place in front of our eyes.
 Miracles.
 We saw Joshua’s body healed.
 We saw the doctors confused at some of the things that happened with him.
 We saw God answer our prayers.
 We saw Him move mountains.
 I mean right in front of our eyes.
 His spine was broken in 2 places!
 And then 2 months later, it wasn’t!!!
 His kidneys didn’t function in-utero until after my 5th month!

 Doctors stayed baffled.
 There was one night that my son, Jacob, asked me “How do we know God is real?”
 I told him my reasons for how I know, without doubt, that God is real, but that he needed to seek his own answers to that question.
 I told him once he has experienced God and His goodness then nobody can ever take that from him.
-It’s his for a lifetime.
+It is his for a lifetime.
 Our experiences are what grows our faith if (and when) we have the perspective to see.
-That’s why it’s important for us to reflect back on our lives and experiences from time to time, so we can see where we were and where God has delivered us to!
+That is why it is important for us to reflect back on our lives and experiences from time to time, so we can see where we were and where God has delivered us to!

 My husband and I grew together